Native American Faith, Cultural Renewal, and Leadership (FCR&Leadership) Seminar

 Purpose:

-- Explore frameworks, concepts, models, and examples from diverse, historic and ongoing struggles for Native American Rights that individual students can utilize as they grapple with the courageous, difficult, and complex history of Native American relations in the United States
+- Explore frameworks, concepts, models, and examples of Native American Leadership and community resilience, past and present, that students can utilize as they grapple with the courageous, difficult, and complex history of Native American relations in the United States

 - Encourage and foster a “community of belonging” at BYU